jorenheit/brainfix/README.md

 }
 ```

-When a function has a return-value, the syntax becomes:
+When the function has a return-value, the syntax becomes:

 ```javascript
 function ret = bar(x, y, z)